 Surgical Technology Assessment

 Students who gained surgical technology experience and credentials via non-traditional methods, such as (but not necessarily limited to) military, on-the-job training, certificate or diploma programs, and who desire a degree and advance placement in the Surgical Technology major will take this course to become familiar with the protocols of the Surgical Technology major.
 SGT100 must be passed successfully before the advance placement student can proceed in the curriculum.
 Classroom, laboratory, clinical, and written as well as practical evaluation sessions are likely in this course, but the actual course requirements and designs will vary depending on the individual student background and demonstrated capabilities.
 Entering this course requires permission of the program director.
-1 Credit (1 Lecture - 0 Lab) Scheduled by Special Arrangement.
+1 Credit (1 Lecture) Scheduled by Special Arrangement.

 Surgical Technology Clinical Practice

 Students trained via non-traditional venues in the area of surgical technology, and who desire a degree via advance placement in the SG program, will take this course if additional clinical practice is needed to integrate the student into the protocols of Penn College's Surgical Technology major.
 The students must present for evaluation, documentation describing their SG clinical experiences in terms of types, dates, locations, job title, job description, responsibilities, and supervising personnel.
 The documentation is evaluated by the program director, or designee, and a schedule of clinical experiences is designed to meet the needs of the student as deemed to be appropriate.
 While the student is required to be in clinical rotation and or laboratory for at least 45 clock hours, actual requirements can vary depending on the individual student background.
 This course must be passed before the student can continue in the program.
 Entrance into this course requires permission of the program director.
-1 Credit (0 Lecture - 5 Lab) Scheduled by Special Arrangement.
+1 Credit (0 Lecture - 5 Clinical) Scheduled by Special Arrangement.

 Application/Techniques of Surgical Asepsis and Instrumentation